 Appeal of Grades

-A student who believes that an error in grading has occurred may request a review by the instructor of record up until the end of the semester following the one in which the grade in question was earned.
+A student who believes that an error in grading has occurred may request a review by the instructor of record until the end of the semester following the one in which the grade in question was earned.
 Students may appeal a grade by submitting a completed Grade Review Request available in the Registrar's Office.
 If the instructor believes the change is justified, the instructor will initiate the grade change, and the student will be notified.
 If the instructor does not agree with the grade change, the student may appeal the decision to the Department Chair within 15 days of the instructor's decision.
 If this process results in agreement that the grade should be changed, the instructor will initiate the grade change and notify the student.
 If the agreement is that a grade change is not justified, the Department Chair will notify the student in writing with a copy to the instructor.
-If the problem is still not resolved, the student may appeal the grade to the Academic Review Committee, the final arbitrator of all grievances.
+All grade changes must be reported to the Registrar's Office.
+If the problem is still not resolved, the student may appeal the grade to the Goodwin College Appeals Board, the final arbitrator of all grievances.